CBS-SI/llm_research_companies/README.md

 - `GUO_only_India_BVD_ID`: same as `GUO_BVD_ID` field but only populated for `GUO_only_india`.

 - `IBG`: 1 if the company is part of a "Indian Business Group", 0 otherwise.
 (The Oxford Handbook of Business Groups (2010; online edn, Oxford Academic, 2 Sept.
 2010 - https://doi.org/10.1093/oxfordhb/9780199552863.003.0011)

 - `sources`: The URL of the online sources that the LLM used to extract the information.
 If you are in doubt on why it wrote a given peace of information at a given year, visit the URL under sources.

 ## Scripts

+### Core Scripts

-- `merge_raw_data.py`: Merges the 2 raw files given by the researcher.
+- `merge_raw_data.py`: Merges the 2 raw files given by the researcher. `llm_web_search_call.py` use this merged file.

 - `llm_web_search_call.py`: OpenAI web search call to scrape a individual company information from the internet. **Using gpt-5 at real-time, it cost around $0.10 to $0.20 per company**